chuankaizhao/AppliedParallelProgramming/MP4-3DConvolution/README.md

 # MP-4 3D Convolution

-Implementation a 3D convolution using constant memory for the kernel (mask filter) and 3D shared memory tiling. </br> </br>
+Implementation of a 3D convolution using constant memory for the kernel (mask filter) and 3D shared memory tiling. </br> </br>

 The program launches 3D CUDA grid and blocks, where each thread is responsible for computing a single element of the output. </br>